 The completeness and detail of your editorial calendar can greatly influence the effectiveness of your PR campaigns.
 Striking a balance between essential items and optional elements will empower your team to execute campaigns with precision, creativity and measurable impact.

-15 strategies for effective branded content campaign planning
+15 strategies for effective PR campaign planning

-1. Focus on thematic alignment
+1. Create thematic alignment across all channels

-2. Expand your content creation portfolio
+2. Drive your content creation strategy

 - Storytelling.
 Each holiday or event carries its own unique story.
 As you create content, let the narrative of the occasion weave through your messaging.